You are invited to participate in a survey regarding your experience using the AHCCCS

 defray the costs of uncompensated care provided to AHCCCS members and the uninsured.

-More information on Safety Net Care Pool payments can be found here here.
+More information about Safety Net Care Pool payments.